-While this site was originally intended as a resource for players and GMs of tabletop role-playing games, I have received so many emails from other types of users that I felt it was time to refine this section.
+While it was originally developed as a resource for players and GMs of tabletop role-playing games, I have received so many emails from other types of users that I felt it was time to refine this section.

 According to you all, Tabletop Audio is for: Role-players, boardgamers, writers, coders, artists, graphic designers, teachers, house-cleaners, lucid dreamers, gym-rats, distance runners, commuters and ANYONE who wants to immerse themselves in the audio-space of one environment, while physically inhabiting another.

-On the main page, you will find dozens of 10-minute, situational audio files called ambiences.
+On the main page, you will find more than 250 10-minute, situational audio files called ambiences (over 24 hours!).
 Press play.
 Listen.

 SoundPad was designed for those of you who wanted more control over your sonic environments.
 Instead of fire-and-forget 10 minute ambiences, each SoundPad is made up of a few dozen sounds, divided into categories.
 Many of these sounds are designed to loop and are loop enabled when the page is loaded.
 Additionally, most of the sounds can be layered on top of one another.
 The music tracks are slightly different in that they can be layered over any of the sounds but only one music track can play at a time.

 SoundPad development is ongoing.
+There are currently over 900 sounds available.
 More features and new SoundPads are planned.